chubbymaggie/PIE/README.md

 ### Testing Precondition Inference

 It might be easier to understand how the tests are instrumented, if we pick an example.
-Let us examine `PIE/specs/batavltree.ml` which tests the functions in module `BatAvlTree`.
+Let's examine `PIE/specs/batavltree.ml` which tests the functions in module `BatAvlTree`.
 After including the standard OCaml libraries, a section of the file which defines the precondition tests for a particular function (say `BatAvlTree.create`) looks like:
 (additional comments have been inserted)